rafael-santiago/tulip/doc/MANUAL.md

     }-
      .chord{33-23}-.chord{31-21}-.chord{43-32-21}-53h56-43-;

 This is a nice base for noodling your guitar all day long.
 Find for videos from this song with "battles"...
-You can not be sorry.
+You cannot be sorry.

 The end of the song is just a pentatonic lick using intervals (double-stops):